mktrevor/pa_trevorar/DesignDocument.md

 # Design Document for PA1 - Trevor Reed

 ## Purpose/Overview
 > This piece of software will emulate a basic social networking platform.
 It will do this by storing information and ID's for multiple users and keeping track of the connections between different users.
-Also, it will be able to read GML files to create new users and create GML files from the user information.
+Also, it will be able to read GML files to create new users, add/remove friend connections from a command file, and create GML files from the user information.

 ## Requirements